 David Evans Strickler, a pharmacist in Pennsylvania, invented the first banana-based triple ice cream sundae in 1904 also known as the ‘banana split.’

 If you’ve ever wondered how to make a banana split, I’m going to show you how.
 It’s SO simple…maybe a little too simple. ;)

-- Neapolitan ice cream – The classic split has one scoop of chocolate, one scoop of vanilla, and one scoop of strawberry.
+- Neapolitan ice cream – The classic split has one scoop of chocolate ice cream, one scoop of vanilla ice cream, and one scoop of strawberry ice cream.

 - A banana split in half – I like to cut them in half again, so they’re easier to eat.

-- Sauces on top – I like chocolate and caramel sauce (however chocolate, strawberry and pineapple are the original sauces).
+- Sauces on top – I like hot fudge and caramel sauce (however chocolate, strawberry and pineapple are the original sauces).

 - Nuts – Crushed peanuts are our favorite.